cyber-defence-campus/RemoteIDReceiver/README.md

 - [Llorenç Romá](https://github.com/llorencroma),  Cyber-Defence Campus

 ## Installation on Raspi 4
 The system was tested on a Raspberry Pi 4, therefore, installation instructions are provided for this.
-It is intended to be used any Linux distribution.
+It is intended to be used with any Linux distribution.
 The installation requires the following:
 - a Device to read SD-cards (e.g., Laptop)
 - a Raspberry Pi 4
 - Raspberry Pi Imager [download link](https://www.raspberrypi.com/software/)